-A futures contract is essentially the same as a forward, except that the deal is made through an organized and regulated exchange rather than being negotiated directly between two parties.
+A futures contract is essentially a standardised forward contract, except that the deal is made through an organised and regulated exchange rather than being negotiated directly between two parties.

 In a Physically Delivered Contract one side agrees to deliver a commodity or asset on a future date (or within a range of dates) at a ﬁxed price, and the other party agrees to take delivery.